Local: pain at injection site, local lipoatrophy or lipodystrophy with subcutaneous use

 Monitor alkaline phosphatase closely in patients with adult growth hormone deficiency.

-Instruct patient and parents on correct procedure for reconstituting medication, site selection, technique for subcut injection, and disposal of needles and syringes.
+Instruct patient and parents on correct procedure for reconstituting medication, site selection, technique for SUBQ injection, and disposal of needles and syringes.
 Review dose schedule.
 Parents should report persistent pain or edema at injection site.

 Explain rationale for prohibition of use for increasing athletic performance.
 Administration to persons without growth hormone deficiency or after epiphyseal closure may result in acromegaly (coarsening of facial features; enlarged hands, feet, and internal organs; increased blood glucose; hypertension).